-Food plays an key role in reducing inflammation in the body!
-Here’s a grain free and gluten free meal plan full of recipes that are not only delicious, but also include foods that are known for their anti-inflammatory properties.
+Food plays an key role in reducing inflammation in the body, so here’s a grain free, anti-inflammatory gluten-free meal plan.
+It’s full of recipes that are not only delicious, but also include foods that are known for their anti-inflammatory properties.

 Whoops!
 Normally I post the gluten free meal plans on the 15th of each month, but this week threw me off.
 Better late than never though, right?
 Let’s just say each meal plan will be mid month (around the 15th) from now on, deal?
 And I have a feeling you will like this month’s Anti-inflammatory meal plan, so that’s worth the wait.
 Right?
 Please say yes!
 Haha.

 Anyway, let’s get to it. –> or pin this for later if you don’t have time now.